-Your Property Solicitors in Liverpool and Southport
+Your Conveyancing Solicitors in Southport

 Moving home is widely accepted as one of the most stressful things you will ever do – as well as being one of the most expensive – which is why you need a great solicitor alongside you to make the process as pain-free as possible.
 Whether you’re a first-time buyer, moving to a new home, considering a re-mortgage, or you’re looking to expand your property portfolio, our residential property solicitors will provide a personal and professional support system.

 Do I need a solicitor when I’m buying a home?

 Yes, is the simple answer.
 This is probably the biggest purchase you will ever make, so you need to make sure your legal rights and responsibilities are clear.

 You’ll need a solicitor to ensure a smooth process, to ensure your interests are protected and to make sure that the sale isn’t held up due to issues that could have been avoided.

 We will receive and advise you on contract documents from your seller’s solicitors as well as carrying out searches with the land registry and local authority (and obtain further planning documentation if required).